grexai/unsupervised-microscopy-image-registration/README.md

 For evaluation and Supervised training
 1. Data should be partitioned partition_paired_dataset.
 If it is done before not necesarry to repeat.
 2. With matlab align_annotated.m script to generate warped images.
-3. align_annotated_script will center crop the warped and the fixed images and remove black parts coming from warping.
+3. align_annotated_script will align and the image pairs and remove black parts coming from warping.
 4. The generated images can be forwared to U-Net training.
 See /U-Net